-Working with S3 buckets (Yandex Object Storage)
+Working with S3 Buckets (Yandex Object Storage)

 To work with S3, you need to set up a data storage connection.
 There is a DDL for configuring such connections.
 Next, let's look at the SQL syntax and the management of these settings.